Statutes and By-laws of the International Association of Cryospheric Sciences (IACS)

 By-law 4: Nominations and Election of the Bureau

 4.3 Each nomination for office must include a résumé of the candidate’s qualifications relevant to the office for which the candidate is nominated.
 A signed statement of the candidate’s willingness to stand for office must also be provided.
-The nomination shall not be considered without submission of the résumé and consent form.
+The nomination shall not be considered without submission of the résumé and consent statement.

 4.5 The list of candidates shall normally contain more than one name for each office.
-The Chair of the Nomination panel shall distribute the list to the accredited delegates to the Plenary Administrative Session at least three months before an IUGG General Assembly.
+The Chair of the Nomination panel shall distribute the list to the accredited delegates to the Plenary Administrative Session at least three months before an IACS General Assembly.
 The list submitted for voting shall contain both the candidates proposed by the Nomination Panel and the names of all other nominees submitted.

 4.7 Candidates who obtain a simple majority of votes shall be elected.
 If no candidate receives a majority of votes for a specific office, the two candidates receiving the most votes shall be named and a second vote shall be held.
 In the case of a tie in the second round the current President shall decide.